ducktyper/OOView.js/README.md

 $.oo.bind "score", Score
 ```
-After dom is loaded, OOView looks through `.oo-score` elements and binds a new Score object to each of them.
+After dom is loaded, OOView looks through `.oo-score` elements and binds the new Score object to each of them.
-At first, each Score object reads the score data from `oo` attribute and sets it's value to the input field.
+At first, each Score object reads the score data from the `oo` attribute and sets it's value to the input field.
-And it attaches the click event to `.reset` element which resets the score to 0.
+And it attaches the click event to the `.reset` element which resets the score to 0.

 #### 4: Interact with OOView objects through jQuery elements